Corfu Island is the second largest of the Ionian Islands.

-The old town has been named a UNESCO World Heritage Site and you can easily see some of the architectural influences from past foreign powers such as the Venetian and the British.
+The old town has been named a UNESCO World Heritage Site, and you can easily see some architectural influences from past foreign powers such as the Venetian and the British.

 Corfu Town, A UNESCO World Heritage Site

-To most visitors it is known as Corfu Town, but in modern day Greece the main city on the island of Corfu is actually known as Kerkyra.
+To most visitors, it is known as Corfu Town, but in modern-day Greece, the main city on the island of Corfu is known as Kerkyra.

-Either way, this is the chief destination for the entire island and serves as a regional capital for the whole archipelago of the Ionian Islands.
+Either way, this is the main destination for the entire island and serves as a regional capital for the whole archipelago of the Ionian Islands.

-It’s a great place to stay if you want to enjoy the more lively side of the island, or simply come here for a couple of day trips from one of the smaller towns or resorts as there are always buses traveling this way.
+It’s a great place to stay if you want to enjoy the more lively side of the island, or come here for a couple of day trips from one of the smaller towns or resorts, as there are always buses travelling this way.

 When to Visit